 Some concerned people get creative and disable the battery or add a kill switch.
 Some just hide the keys.
 However you handle it, I guarantee it won’t be easy, but it will be better than dealing with the aftermath of an accident with injuries.
-Or worse.

 Here are some helpful websites with information on the subject of driving and dementia:

 1. From the National Institute on Aging: https://www.nia.nih.gov/alzheimers/features/driving-and-dementia-health-professionals-can-play-important-role

 3. The Alzheimer’s Association, Dementia & Driving Resource Center: http://www.alz.org/care/alzheimers-dementia-and-driving.asp

 4. In California, the Department of Motor Vehicles website is http:// www.DMV.ca.gov.
 Search both “dementia” and “Health and Safety Code Section 103900”.